The Sample Complexity of Online Reinforcement Learning: A Multi-model Perspective: Related work

 \section{Related work}

 This article revolves around online reinforcement learning with multiple nonlinear candidate models.
 We adopt a viewpoint at the intersection of online decision-making, reinforcement learning, and adaptive control.
-We review representative works along these lines as follows.
+We review representative works along major distinct algorithmic ideas as follows.

-\zhrev{\textbf{Online reinforcement learning} is concerned about interacting with an unknown environment to optimize a cumulative performance metric.
-The initial focus has been on the tabular setting with discrete states and actions \cite{auer2006logarithmic,bartlett2009regal,jaksch2010near}.
-The more challenging scenario of online continuous control attracts increasing attention, where both states and actions are continuous.}